Harold G. Long

 Harold Gene Long (3 September 1930 – 12 October 1998) was an American martial artist and an Isshinryu karate pioneer.
-He founded the Isshinryu Hall of Fame and was the second person inducted, with founding Grandmaster, Tatsuo Shimabuku being the first.
+He founded the Isshinryu Hall of Fame and was the second person inducted, with founding Grandmaster, Tatsuo Shimabuku, being the first.
 Long achieved the rank of Jūdan (10th degree).
 He was a co-founder of the International Isshin-ryu Karate Association, and also served as the vice president of the United States Karate Association.
 He co-produced the first nationally televised Isshinryu Hall of Fame Karate Tournament (1992), co-produced an instructional video series (1991) and co-authored seven books.
 Shortly after Long's death, his student and co-author, Phil Little, fulfilled Long's goal of creating the United States Isshin-ryu Karate Association.

 Background

 Born in Rockwood, Tennessee, Long attended elementary school in Petros, Tennessee and played football at Central High School in Wartburg, Tennessee.
-He joined the United States Marine Corps on January 12, 1950 and fought in the battle Chosin Reservoir (27 November to 13 December 1950).
+He joined the United States Marine Corps on January 12, 1950 and fought in the battle Battle of Chosin Reservoir (27 November to 13 December 1950).

-Long married Doris Witsberger on October 18, 1952, in Wheeling, West Virginia, the couple had three sons, Richard, Michael, and Gary.
-The couple divorced in December 1988.
+Long married Doris Witsberger on October 18, 1952, in Wheeling, West Virginia.
+The couple had three sons, Richard, Michael, and Gary.
+They divorced in December 1988.